ubcecon/ECON622/README.md

 # ECON622 - Fall 2019
-This is a graduate topics course in computational economics.
+This is a graduate topics course in computational economics, with applications in datascience and machine learning.
 # Course materials
 - Get a [GitHub](www.github.com) ID and apply for the [Student Developer Pack](https://education.github.com/pack) to get further free features
 - Consider clicking `Watch` at the top of this repository to see file changes